Neon22/Crochet-Charts-Stitch-Sets/Updating Crochet Charts v1.2/Readme.md

     1. Close Crochet Charts if it's open.
     2. Download the following files into your configuration directory.
-       - far.bat
+       - far.bat         - internal tool - finds and replaces config directory
-       - directions.xml
+       - directions.xml  - description of new stitches
-       - directions.bat
+       - directions.bat  - will rename directory in xml file
-       - directions.png
+       - directions.png  - just to look at
-       - directions.zip
+       - directions.zip  - the new stitch symbols
     3. Create a new subdirectory here called /newstitches.
 We will be putting all of our stitches in here.
     4. Move the directions.zip file into the newstitches directory.
-    5. Go into the newstitches directory and unzip he files so they all appear in there as a long list.
+    5. Go into the newstitches directory and unzip the files so they all appear in there as a long list.
        - You will see a number of new stitch symbols as svg files in the newstitches directory.
     6. Double click on the directions.bat file.
        - A text window will open for a few seconds and then close.
-       - This will edit the file and get the config directory properly connected so the new stitches can be found.
+       - This will edit the xml file and get the config directory properly connected so the new stitches can be found.
     6. Start Crochet Charts.
     7. Navigate to the Stitch Library (ctr-L) or 'Tools/Stitch Library'
     8. Select 'Stitch Source:' Direction stitches (It defaults to 'Default Stitches')